Collagen Supplements: How Long Do They Take To Work?

 5. May Strengthen Your Hair

-Collagen is found in different tissues, including your hair.
+Many consider collagen for hair growth as it is found in different tissues, including your hair.
 Some believe that taking collagen supplements may promote hair strength.
-However, more research is warranted in this regard.
+However, more research is warranted on the use of collagen for hair growth and strengthening.

 How Long Does Collagen Take To Act?